-- financial creditors- those creditors who have lent money against the consideration for its time value; - operational creditors- workmen, employees, trade creditors or statutory creditors; or - the Corporate Debtor itself, by filing an application before the Adjudicating Authority, which is a quasi-judicial authority empowered to inter alia admit an application for initiation of a CIR Process and pass an order accepting the resolution plan approved by the committee of creditors, if it meets the minimum requirements provided under the IBC.
+- Financial Creditors- those creditors who have lent money against the consideration for its time value; - Operational Creditors- workmen, employees, trade creditors or statutory creditors; or - the Corporate Debtor itself, by filing an application before the Adjudicating Authority, which is a quasi-judicial authority empowered to inter alia admit an application for initiation of a CIR Process and pass an order accepting the Resolution Plan approved by the Committee of Creditors, if it meets the minimum requirements provided under the IBC.

-The CIR Process may be initiated against a Corporate Debtor if there is a default of INR 1 crore (approx. USD 134,000) or more, on payment of debt.
+The CIR Process may be initiated against a Corporate Debtor if there is a default of INR 10 million (approx. USD 135,593) or more, on payment of debt.

-- A financial creditor must mandatorily submit a record of the default from an information utility set up under the IBC to track the financial information of companies.
+- A Financial Creditor must demonstrate default of the requisite amount in respect of a debt owed to itself or any other financial creditor.
 If Financial Creditors are 'creditors in a class' (such as bondholders), an application for initiation of the CIR Process must be filed by at least 100 members of such a class or 10% of the creditors of such a class, whichever is less. - On the other hand, an Operational Creditor is first required to issue a demand notice seeking payment.
-An Operational Creditor may only initiate a CIR Process if the company fails to pay the amounts due within a period of 10 days from the demand notice, and only if no dispute, suit or arbitration claim is pending with respect to the demand, prior to the issuance of the demand notice or the date of filing of the application under the IBC.
-'Dispute' does not need to be a formal dispute before a court or an arbitrator. - A company can itself file an application with the NCLT to initiate the CIR Process with respect to itself along with proof of default provided that at least three-fourths of the shareholders of such company pass a resolution approving the filing of the application to initiate the CIR Process with respect to itself.
+An operational creditor may only initiate a CIR Process if the company fails to pay the amounts due within a period of 10 days from the demand notice, and only if no dispute, suit or arbitration claim is pending with respect to the demand, prior to the issuance of the demand notice or the date of filing of the application under the IBC.
+'Dispute' does not need to be a formal least three-fourths of the shareholders of such company must pass a resolution approving the filing of the application to initiate the CIR Process with respect to itself.